cpautist/ii-agent/README.md

 ## Overview

-II Agent is built around providing an agentic interface to Anthropic Claude models.
+II Agent is built around providing an agentic interface to modern LLMs.
+By default it runs on OpenRouter's Gemini Flash model.
 It offers:

 - A CLI interface for direct command-line interaction
 - A WebSocket server that powers a modern React-based frontend
-- Integration with Google Cloud's Vertex AI for API access to Anthropic models
+- Integration with Google Cloud's Vertex AI for API access to Anthropic models (optional)

 ## Core Capabilities